Medical Payments Coverage: A Hedge Against Lawsuits

 Occupier of the Premises

-If a person normally occupies premises you own or rent and is injured on those premises, any expenses resulting from that injury are not covered.
-For example, suppose that Fred leases office space in a building you own.
-If Fred is injured in his rented space, your Medical Payments coverage will not cover medical expenses related to his injuries.
+If a person normally occupies premises you own or rent and is injured on those premises, any expenses resulting from that injury aren't covered.
+For example, suppose that Mark leases half of his warehouse to Paul.
+If Paul is injured in his rented space and obtains treatment, his medical expenses won't be covered by Mark's Medical Payments insurance.

 Injuries Covered by Workers Compensation

-If the injured party is entitled to workers compensation benefits under a policy purchased by you or anyone else, the injury is not covered by your Medical Payments coverage.
+If the injured party is entitled to workers compensation benefits under a policy purchased by you or anyone else, the injury isn't covered by your Medical Payments coverage.
 In most states, workers compensation benefits are intended to serve as an exclusive remedy for employment-related injuries.

 No coverage applies to anyone injured while practicing, instructing or participating in any physical exercises or games, sports, or athletic contests.
-For instance, suppose that Fred is an employee of yours.
-Beth, Fred's wife, is injured while playing softball on a team sponsored by your company.
-Any medical expenses Beth incurs as a result of her injury won't be covered under your Medical Payments coverage.
+For instance, suppose that Steve is employed by Mark.
+Steve and his wife (Beth) play softball on a team sponsored by Mark's company.
+If Beth is injured while playing softball, any medical expenses she incurs as a result of her injury won't be covered under Mark's Medical Payments coverage.